nealmcfee-aws/aws-deepracer-workshop-docs/content/400-level-workshop/modifyactionspace.md

 ![Image](/images/400workshop/actionspaceexample.png)

-### Save your action space artifact file and move to the next activity to modify the sensors.
+### Save your action space artifact file and move to the next activity.